How to Send Email to Multiple People

 In Gmail

-Last year, a new feature was introduced in Gmail for Google Workspace users, aimed at simplifying the process of sending emails to multiple recipients separately: mail merge.
+In 2024, Gmail introduced a feature for Google Workspace users, aimed at simplifying the process of sending emails to multiple recipients separately: mail merge.

 Here is how to use this feature in Gmail: